 According to the government’s plan, cuts will be imposed on operators for all volumes above a 10,000 barrels per day threshold, with a target of cutting a total of 325,000 barrels per day of production at the start of 2019 but winding down to 95,000 by year-end.
 The initial cut is equivalent to an 8.7 per cent reduction and is meant to alleviate inventories and transportation bottlenecks and help narrow the price differential between Alberta’s crude oil and other benchmark crudes.

-This is a significant move.
+This is a significant move, one that is certain to have an impact on the province’s economic performance.
 Oil production contributes roughly 25 per cent to Alberta’s economy annually.
-If sustained throughout the year, and all else being equal, an 8.7 per cent reduction would take roughly 2.2 per cent out of Alberta’s GDP in 2019, potentially putting the province on course for an economic contraction.
-To the east and west of the Rockies, this move is also bound to have implications for Canada’s economy due to strong trade and supply-chain linkages.
+If sustained throughout the year, and all else being equal, we estimate the production cutbacks could shave 1.6 percentage points off Alberta’s previously anticipated headline GDP growth rate for 2019 of above 2 per cent.
+To the east and west of the province, the cuts are also bound to have implications for Canada’s economy due to strong trade and supply-chain linkages.
 The big question is whether the production declines will bolster prices enough to make up the difference, and whether that difference would generate future economic activity that would have not taken place without the mandated cuts.

 Meanwhile, the reaction from industry and analysts has been mixed.
 As always when governments interfere in markets, there are bound to be winners and losers, and there will likely be unintended consequences.
 For example, producers below the 10,000 barrels per day threshold, will not suffer from imposed cuts and will benefit from higher prices.
 This will also be the case for oil producers in neighbouring British Columbia, Saskatchewan, and Manitoba.
 Meanwhile, larger integrated producers that have invested in upgrading and refining, and whose income statements are less exposed to crude oil differentials, will also be forced to curtail their production volumes.
 If prices don’t appreciate as much as production pulls back, these producers are likely to be losers.
 Large producers that have hedged future production levels at higher (pre-collapse) prices and those that must pay for the use of pipeline transportation regardless of whether or not they use it (“take or pay”) are also less likely to see any upside from the mandated cuts.
 The list goes on.